kubedb/docs/docs/guides/redis/quickstart/quickstart.md

 - `spec.version` is name of the RedisVersion crd where the docker images are specified.
 In this tutorial, a Redis 6.2.14 database is created.
 - `spec.storageType` specifies the type of storage that will be used for Redis server.
 It can be `Durable` or `Ephemeral`.
 Default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create Redis server using `EmptyDir` volume.
 In this case, you don't have to specify `spec.storage` field.
 This is useful for testing purposes.
 - `spec.storage` specifies PVC spec that will be dynamically allocated to store data for this database.
-This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
-- `spec.deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Redis` crd or which resources KubeDB should keep or delete when you delete `Redis` crd.
-If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.
-Learn details of all `DeletionPolicy` [here](/docs/guides/redis/concepts/redis.md#specdeletionpolicy)
+- `spec.terminationPolicy` or `spec.deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Redis` crd or which resources KubeDB should keep or delete when you delete `Redis` crd.
+If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.
+Learn details of all `TerminationPolicy` [here](/docs/guides/redis/concepts/redis.md#specterminationpolicy)

 > Note: `spec.storage` section is used to create PVC for database pod.
 It will create PVC with storage size specified in storage.resources.requests field.
 Don't specify limits here.
 PVC does not get resized automatically.